the-isf-academy/making-with-code/content/cs10/unit00/project/_index.md

 Successful computer scientists should be able to make the following claims:
 - I can thoughtfully plan a large computer science project prior to coding.
-    - I can consider social interactions in the design of my database and API
+    - I can consider fun, joyful social interactions in the design of my database and API
-    - I can consider the structure of my database table
+    - I can consider the structure of my database and appropriate helper functions
-    - I can design the API architecture with appropirate HTTP methods and payload
+    - I can design the API architecture with appropriate HTTP methods and payload
-    - I can identify an appropriate Minimum Viable Product (MVP)
 - I can develop my project iteratively over time
     - I can track the development of my project by successfully committing to Github at least once per work session
     - I can track my current progress and next steps by writing specific commit messages